MGT2008 Managing Knowledge

 Students should read the USQ policies: Definitions, Assessment and Student Academic Misconduct to avoid actions which might contravene University policies and practices.
 These policies can be found at http://policy.usq.edu.au.

-Assignments: (i) The due date for an assignment is the date by which a student must despatch the assignment to the USQ.
-The onus is on the student to provide proof of the despatch date, if requested by the examiner. (ii) Students must retain a copy of each item submitted for assessment.
-This must be produced within 24 hours if required by the examiner. (iii) In accordance with university policy, the examiner may grant an extension of the due date of an assignment in extenuating circumstances. (iv) In the event that a due date for an assignment falls on a local public holiday in their area, such as a show holiday, the due date for the assignment will be the next day.
+Assignments: (i) Assignments must be uploaded electronically through USQ in the drop-box by 5.00pm Australian Eastern Standard Time (AEST) on the due date. (ii) The examiner will normally only accept assessments that have been typed and submitted on a single file with an appropriate document name.
+Only under special circumstances designated by the examiner, may assignments be submitted in hard text.
+Under these circumstances, the following conditions will apply: (a) The due date for an assignment is the date by which a student must despatch the assignment to the USQ.
+The onus is on the student to provide proof of the despatch date, if requested by the examiner. (b) Students must retain a copy of each item submitted for assessment.
+This must be produced within 24 hours if required by the examiner. (c) In accordance with university policy, the examiner may grant an extension of the due date of an assignment in extenuating circumstances. (d) The examiner will normally only accept assessments that have been written, typed or printed on paper-based media. (e) The examiner will not accept submission of assignments by facsimile. (f) In the event that a due date for an assignment falls on a local public holiday in their area, such as a show holiday, the due date for the assignment will be the next day.
 Students are to note on the assignment cover the date of the public holiday for the examiner's convenience.

 Referencing in assignments: Harvard (AGPS) is the referencing system required in this course.
 Students should use Harvard (AGPS) style in their assignments to format details of the information sources they have cited in their work.
 The Harvard (AGPS) style to be used is defined by the USQ Library's referencing guide at http://www.usq.edu.au/library/referencing.